- 1 External

 helm dependency update ./a [...]
 Saving 1 charts Save error occurred: can't get a valid version for dependency b Deleting newly downloaded charts, restoring pre-update state Error: can't get a valid version for dependency b

 Tags are list of labels associated with a specific dependency.
-The tags can be enabled or disabled in values.yaml by specifying the tag and a boolean value.
+The tags use a special syntax to be declared in values.yaml and they can be enabled or disabled in by specifying the tag and a boolean value.
 Also, the helm install --set parameter can be used to alter tag and condition values at installation time.

 When multiple subcharts together provide an optional or swappable feature, those charts should share the same tags.
 For example, if both chart-a and chart-b together provide performance optimizations for the main app in the chart, and are required to both be present when that feature is enabled, then they should both have a tags section like this:

 tags: - optimizer

 This allows a user to turn that feature on and off with one tag.

 ... dependencies: - name: example-chart version: 1.0.0 repository: http://helm-example.com/charts tags: - blue - green

 In a list, if at least one tag is true, the dependency is installed (logical OR).

 ⚠️ If a tag is not declared, it is ignored - it behaves as it would evaluate to true, so the only reliable way to prevent installation based on a tag is to explicitly set it to YAML boolean false.